juzikong/photGalIMF/README.md

 Authors: Moritz Haslbauer (Bonn University), Yan Zhiqiang (Nanjing University)

+This is kept as an independent repository that may be updated with newer stellar evolution models.

 ## Aim

 Supplementary repository of the GalIMF galaxy chemical evolution code (https://github.com/Azeret/galIMF) to calculate (post-processing) the photometric luminosity of simulated galaxies.

-## Documentation
+## Stellar isochrone

-This is kept as an independent repository that may be updated with newer stellar evolution models.
+Currently, the only stellar isochrone prepared is from the PARSEC stellar evolution model downloaded from http://stev.oapd.inaf.it/cgi-bin/cmd with settings detailed in the publication below.

 ## Citation